Unity Plugin (UP) & API

 - The Automatic Converter transmutes 3 Resources from the origin Pool into 2 other Resource

 - The Automatic Trader exchanges 2 Coins for 3 Wood and moves these Resources into their respective repository: Coins to Pocket; Wood to Woodshed

 - The Interactive Multiple Converter – when clicking on it, the Converter transmutes 4 gold and 2 Rubies into 1 Skin

 - The Simplified Interactive Trader – when clicking on it, the Trader exchanges 2 blue Resources for 3 Red.
 The difference being that the Pools store both types of Resources.

 Gates are more complex Nodes, but the basic is that they redistribute Resources deterministically or probabilistically.

-- The Random Gate redistributes the 10 Resources from the origin Pool and transfers them to each of the target Pools according to the probability on their Labels
+- The Random Gate redistributes the 10 Resources from the origin Pool and transfers them to each of the target Pools according to the probability on their Formulas

 All the examples above feature Resource Connections.
 Full arrows that determine the way in which Resources flow through the diagram.
 More on this: